lestercbarnsley/SasRMC/README.md

 ## Updating

 Modifications to the installation can be managed using **pipx**.
 Some general guidance on how to manage your installation can be found here: https://realpython.com/python-pipx/.
-Updates to the package can be performed using `pipx upgrade install git+https://github.com/lestercbarnsley/SasRMC.git --verbose`.
+Updates to the package can be performed using `pipx upgrade sas-rmc --verbose`.
 The specific Python version can also be changed at any time using **pipx** (search for `pipx reinstall`).
 Any version of Python newer than 3.10 should be OK, but Python versions ending in `.0` (i.e. 3.xx.0) can be quite bleeding edge.
-It could be advisable to stick to an older release until a more battle-hardened version is available.
+It is often advisable to stay with an older version until a more battle-hardened release is available.

+# Troubleshooting

+Some issues relating to the installation of SasRMC using **pipx** arise from a misconfigured PATH environment variable.
+If `pipx ensurepath` does not work, find the folder that contains the `sasrmc.exe` executeable (usually %USERPROFILE%\.local\bin on Windows) and add it to PATH as a user environment variable.
+If you're not comfortable appending to your PATH variable, you can find the folder that contains the Script file (usually %USERPROFILE%\pipx\venvs\sas-rmc\Scripts on Windows), navigate to there in your terminal, and run `$ .\sasrmc.exe` with any available command from there.

 ## Advanced Usage